 Datasets

 Both datasets used for the creation of this thesis was provided by ALK-Abell´o.
-The two datasets describes donor’s positive immune stimulation to specific Ragweed- and Tree allergen peptides, respec- tively.
-The immune stimulation is quantified by T cell stimulation index (SI), which describes T cell proliferation calculated by:
+The two datasets describe donor’s positive immune stimulation to specific Ragweed- and Tree allergen peptides, respec- tively.
+The immune stimulation is quantified by the T cell stimulation index (SI), which describes T cell proliferation calculated by:

 SI =